-- 1. to reflect eating habits, values and attitudes regarding food, appropriate eating behavior or table manners and to determine the lasting effect of the kindergarten staff on the development of children's food habits. - 2. to identify the role of kindergarten staff to create an awareness of a healthy, socially and ecologically sustainable eating culture in the kindergarten. - 3. what are the areas of action, when it comes to food in kindergartens and what can be done to change food habits and to make meals healthier and more sustainable.
+- 1. to reflect upon eating habits, values and attitudes to food, eating behaviours or table manners and to determine the lasting effect of the kindergarten staff on the development of children's food habits. - 2. to identify the role that kindergarten staff play in creating an awareness of a healthy, socially and ecologically sustainable eating cultures in the kindergarten. - 3. what can be done to change food habits and to make meals healthier and more sustainable.

-Unit 1 - Key role of kindergarten staff for developing food culture und eating habits
+Unit 1 - The role of kindergarten staff in developing food culture